Childhood acute malnutrition (wasting): evolution and challenges in its diagnosis and community management

 Today, MUAC is almost a symbol of the fight against hunger, especially in how it has emerged from the confines of hospitals to reach tiny, under-resourced health posts.
 It is also a key tool for community health workers and caregivers, who even use MUAC independently to assess whether their children may be malnourished (the Family MUAC approach).

-History of the management of acute malnutrition: from the hospital to the community
+History of the management of acute malnutrition: from hospital to community

 Initially, acute malnutrition was diagnosed and treated in hospitals